kreichold/GroupMeanFM/README.md

 This function allows to demean and detrend time series.

 + **lr_varmod.m**
-This function estimate long-run variance matrices.
+This function estimates long-run variance matrices.

 + **lr_weights.m**
 This function computes weights used in **lr_varmod.m**.